 In line with the 'Safer Recruitment' guidance, all staff and governors, including volunteers who have access to children, in our school have been carefully selected and screened and all have had DBS (Disclosure and Barring Service) checks.
 Should allegations be made against members of staff we will follow Local Authority guidance in dealing with them.
 This guidance ensures that the safety of the child is paramount.

-Please click on the links below to read our policies and DfE guidance related to safeguarding:
+Please click on the links below to read our policy and DfE guidance related to safeguarding:

 Local Safeguarding Children Boards co-ordinate and ensure the effectiveness of their member agencies in safeguarding children.
-Click the link below to access the Isle of Wight Safeguarding Children Board (IOWSCB) website.
+Click to access the Isle of Wight Safeguarding Children Partnership: